kobihanoch/Strong-Together-App/README.md

   <strong>Inbox</strong>: View system messages.
 </p>

+---

 ## Main Features

 - **Custom workout plans** – Create workout plans containing configurable splits (e.g. push/pull/legs) and assign exercises to each split.
 Each user can design their own routines.
 (AI integration in next update).
 - **Notifications** – Get a daily push notification.
 - **Exercise tracking** – Log sets, repetitions and weight for each exercise.
 Tracking records are stored with a reference to the underlying split so you can review progress over time.
-- **In‑app messaging** – Receive system messages at first login and after each successful workout.
+- **In-app messaging** – Receive system messages at first login and after each successful workout.
 - **Authentication & roles** – Secure login with traditional credentials **or OAuth (Google & Apple)**.
 - Uses access/refresh tokens with role-based permissions.
 User accounts include profile information and optional push tokens for notifications.
-- **Smart performance** – Heavy screens use `useMemo`, `useCallback` and context providers to avoid unnecessary re‑renders.
+- **Smart performance** – Heavy screens use `useMemo`, `useCallback` and context providers to avoid unnecessary re-renders.
 Combined with batched API calls, these optimisations cut perceived navigation latency by **roughly 50 % compared with previous versions.**
 - **Modular backend** – All network communication goes through a RESTful API implemented in a separate repository using Node.js and Express.
 - **Smart SWR-style cache layer** – A custom-built caching mechanism inspired by SWR, but implemented entirely without libraries.
 Each data context uses a unified hook (`useCacheAndFetch`) to hydrate from cache, fallback to API if needed, and auto-update in-memory state.
 Caching logic includes TTL support (planned), safe fallback handling, and background sync.
 - **Bootstrap API pattern** – On app launch, a single "bootstrap" call fetches all critical data (user profile, workouts, messages, etc.) to hydrate the app in one go.
 Greatly reduces network overhead and improves UX during initial load.
 - **Offline mode support** – All major screens load from cache when offline.
 Token refresh happens in background once network returns.